 - Submit requirements for ATP

 - Attend the taxpayer’s initial briefing, which is held in the RDO.
 This is your chance to ask any related questions.

 - Books of Accounts.

 The business permits are a must for every startup business including SMEs.
 This proves that your business is legitimate.
-If you haven’t got these permits yet, then you may not be able to transact with banks and other lending institutions for loans.
+If you haven’t got these business permits yet, then you may not be able to transact with banks and other lending institutions for loans.